Joe-Co/vog_asm0/README.md

 inst: the instruction pointer register
 instbuffer: holds an instruction pointer, but does not control instruction flow.
-Will be used for returning from functions ans (128 bit): will hold the result of the most recent operation
+Will be used for returning from functions The result of the most recent operation will be held in one of the ans registers
+ans128:
+ans64:
+ans32:
+ans16:
+ans8:
+valid_ans: says which ans register is valid
 base: will point to the base of the current stack frame
 top: points to the top of the stack data*: points to a spot in memory.